FredericGariepy/LighthouseLabs/PKM/W2/D5/Case Study: Identify the Attacks.md

 ---
 # Incident report
-07.06.2024
+Report filed on 07.06.2024

-### Date of incident : 2023-06-06
+### Date of incident :
+Incident occured on 2023-06-06

 ### Incident description:
 An adversary machine on the network found two hosts.
-The attacker succesfully connected to one machine through a remote desktop
+The attacker succesfully connected to one machine through a remote desktop.
+Attacker interacted with Elasticsearch

 Executive summary: